-With the passage of Senate Bill 11, Texas now joins the short list of states in our country to legislatively mandate the implementation of threat assessment teams in its Texas public school districts and open-enrollment charter schools.
-Threat Assessment provides a proactive, evidence-based approach for identifying individuals who may pose a threat and for providing interventions before a violent incident occurs.
+With the passage of Senate Bill 11, Texas now joins the short list of states in our country to legislatively mandate the implementation of behavioral threat assessment teams in its Texas public school districts and open-enrollment charter schools.
+Behavioral Threat Assessment provides a proactive, evidence-based approach for identifying individuals who may pose a threat and for providing interventions before a violent incident occurs.

 We are offering School Behavioral Threat Assessment training to enable districts to meet this requirement.
 Beginning September 1, 2019, the training includes two steps*:

 Take the "Behavioral Threat Assessment" online course through the School Safety Learning Portal: This course will introduce key concepts of threat assessment and is a prerequisite to register for the School Behavioral Threat Assessment virtual training.

 School Safety Learning Portal

 - Register for and attend a School Behavioral Threat Assessment Virtual Training: After successfully completing the online course, each participant will be given a unique code that will enable them to register for the School Behavioral Threat Assessment virtual training. *To register for the School Behavioral Threat Assessment Virtual Training, individuals must follow the steps noted above.

 Please note: This training is open to Texas public ISDs, open-enrollment charter schools, school-based law enforcement, and any state agency that serves on an identified Threat Assessment team.
 Because this training is legislatively mandated, we are encouraging all School Behavioral Threat Assessment team members to complete the training.
 Registration slots will be filled in the order received.
 Due to limited space, vendors and contractors are not permitted to register for this training.
 Registrant must be identified as a Texas district/charter school Threat Assessment team member.